The University of Michigan, Fall 2021

 |Andrew DeOrio <email@example.com>|

 Projects will be completed in groups and turned in to an autograder.
 You can find a group using the "Search For Teammates" post on Piazza.
-If you'd like, we'll help you find a group based on preferences like time zone.
+If you'd like, we'll help you find a group.

-Labs will be synchronous video conference meetings.
+Labs will be live and in-person with materials posted online.
 Expect hands-on practice with concepts from lecture and project introduction material.
+We don't take attendance in lab.

-Office hours will be held via video conference, both one-on-one and in groups.
+Office hours will be offered in-person as well as remote, both one-on-one and in groups.

 Make sure you have a laptop consistent with CAEN recommendations.